New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Predictions for LFUV ratios in the SM and the NP scenarios

 \subsection{NP scenarios}

-To give predictions and perform numerical analysis of the LFUV ratios, we first specify our choice of the NP scenarios, from the recent global fit analyses, which could be easily realized in the specific simple NP models. \begin{enumerate}[label=\arabic*)] \item Assuming LFUV NP in $b\to s\mu^+\mu^-$ only, two basic (1D) NP scenarios (S1) $C_{9\mu}^{\text{NP}}$ and (S2) $C_{9\mu}^{\text{NP}}=-C_{10\mu}^{\text{NP}}$, continue to provide better fit to all data, including the latest experimental inputs \cite{Alguero:2019ptt,Datta:2019zca}.
-Therefore, for the S1 and S2 scenarios, we consider the best-fit values of the Wilson coefficients from table-1 of Ref. \cite{Datta:2019zca}, and collect them in table \ref{tab:bestfitWC}, for the sake of completeness.
+To give predictions and perform numerical analysis of the LFUV ratios, we first specify our choice of the NP scenarios, from two sets of recent global fit~\cite{Alguero:2021anc,Datta:2019zca}\footnote{Maximum likelihood fit with Gaussian distribution (or minimum $\chi^2$ fit) has been utilized in \cite{Alguero:2021anc,Datta:2019zca} by treating the theoretical and experimental covariance matrices equally.
+In \cite{Alguero:2021anc}, it is specified that asymmetric uncertainties have been symmetrized by taking the largest uncertainty, while in \cite{Datta:2019zca} the fit was performed with the help of MINUIT~\cite{James:1975dr}, flavio~\cite{Straub:2018kue} and Wilson~\cite{Aebischer:2018bkb} using the default configuration of these packages.} to the $b\to s\ell^+\ell^-$ data\footnote{These two sets of fit both have taken into account the measurements of LFUV ratios $R_{K^{(*)}}$, and differential branching ratios, angular observables and polarization fractions for various $b\to s\mu^+\mu^-$ channels, including $B\to K^{(*)}\mu^+\mu^-$, $B_s\to\phi\mu^+\mu^-$, $B\to X_s\mu^+\mu^-$ and $B_s\to\mu^+\mu^-$, measured by different collaborations including LHCb, CMS, ATLAS, Belle, BaBar and CDF.
+In the more recent analysis~\cite{Alguero:2021anc}, further updates on $R_K$~\cite{LHCb:2021trn}, branching ratios $\mathcal B(B^{0,+}\to K^{0,+}\mu^+\mu^-)$~\cite{BELLE:2019xld} and $\mathcal B(B_s\to \mu^+\mu^-)$~\cite{Ferreres-Sole:2021qxv}, and angular distribution of $B^+\to K^{(*)+}\mu^+\mu^-$~\cite{LHCb:2020gog,CMS:2018qih} and $B\to K^*e^+e^-$~\cite{LHCb:2020dof} were also included.
+For details, see \cite{Alguero:2021anc,Datta:2019zca} and the references therein.
+For the calculation of observables, $B\to K^{(*)}$ form factors in \cite{Khodjamirian:2010vf} (LCSR) and \cite{Gubernari:2018wyi} (LCSR+lattice QCD) were respectively adopted in \cite{Alguero:2021anc} and \cite{Datta:2019zca} (using flavio), and $B_s\to \phi$ form factors in \cite{Straub:2015ica} (LCSR+lattice QCD) were used in both \cite{Alguero:2021anc} and \cite{Datta:2019zca}.
+Besides, the charm loop effects identified in \cite{Khodjamirian:2010vf} were also considered in \cite{Alguero:2021anc,Datta:2019zca}.}, which could be easily realized in the specific simple NP models. \begin{enumerate}[label=\arabic*)] \item Assuming LFUV NP in $b\to s\mu^+\mu^-$ only, two basic (1D) NP scenarios (S1) $C_{9\mu}^{\text{NP}}$ and (S2) $C_{9\mu}^{\text{NP}}=-C_{10\mu}^{\text{NP}}$, continue to provide better fit to all data, including the latest experimental inputs \cite{Alguero:2021anc,Datta:2019zca}.
+Therefore, for the S1 and S2 scenarios, we consider the best-fit Wilson coefficients from table-1 of Ref. \cite{Alguero:2021anc}, and collect them in table \ref{tab:bestfitWC}, for the sake of completeness.
 S1 and S2 can be realized in the simplest NP models involving the tree-level exchange of a leptoquark (LQ) or a $Z^{\prime}$ boson.
 While S1 is only possible with a $Z^{\prime}$, S2 can appear in both LQ and $Z^{\prime}$ models \cite{Alok:2017sui}.